-Successful time management after all is about forward planning, having foresight and being organised.
+Successful time management, after all, is about forward planning, having the foresight and being organised.
 Running around in a panicked frenzy doing the urgent things and ‘firefighting’ is not great time management (nor great for your blood pressure!).

 I like to take this one step further though when it comes to forward planning to maximise my time and efficiency though.
 I always surprise people when giving my workshops and coaching people on time management with this one essential tip.